nemonik/hands-on-DevOps-gen2/README.md

 }
 ```

-Format the code like you did previously, but if you are using `nvim` as configured through class automation the source will already by formatted correctly.
+Format the code like you did previously, but if you are using `nvim` as configured through the class automation the source will already by formatted correctly up save.

 ```bash
 go fmt